redhat-performance/jetlag/docs/deploy-sno-ibmcloud.md

 # Applies to bm clusters
 worker_node_count:

-# Applies to sno clusters
-sno_node_count: 2

 # Enter whether the build should use 'dev' (early candidate builds) or 'ga' for Generally Available versions of OpenShift
 # Empty value results in playbook failing with error message.
 Example of dev builds would be 'candidate-4.17', 'candidate-4.16'
 # or 'latest' (which would point to the early candidate build of the latest in development release) and examples of 'ga' builds would
 # be explicit versions like '4.15.20' or '4.16.0' or you could also use things like latest-4.16 to point to the latest z-stream of 4.16.
 # Checkout https://mirror.openshift.com/pub/openshift-v4/clients/ocp for a list of available builds for 'ga' releases and
 # https://mirror.openshift.com/pub/openshift-v4/clients/ocp-dev-preview for a list of 'dev' releases.
 ocp_build: "ga"